Caterpillar: OK, What Now?

 1. Where in the cycle are we?

 As always, the most important question is where Caterpillar sits in its cycle.
-In this scenario, the estimate Caterpillar's cyclical positioning has two key effects.
+In this scenario, the estimate of Caterpillar's cyclical positioning has two key effects.

 The first is in understanding just how quickly Caterpillar can get to that $57 billion level.
 32% growth might sound like a lot - it's basically three years' worth of 10% growth.
 But Caterpillar generated $55 billion in sales in both 2013 and 2014.
 If an investor sees a 'V-shaped' recovery on the horizon, CAT could hit that run rate by the second half of 2020 (assuming low double-digit going forward, in line with a guided ~12% this year).